AnumSheraz/RT_P/README.md

 Router Patcher
+Created in python 2.7, tested on Windows 10.

 Usage: python Router_patcher.py <filename>

-Run the program from command line by providing csv file as an argument. i.e.

-python Router_patcher.py sample.csv
+Run the program from command line by providing csv file as an argument. i.e. python Router_patcher.py sample.csv

 if no argument is provided, then the program will exit by